ga-wdi-boston/cs/README.md

 -   As an [array](http://www.cs.usfca.edu/~galles/visualization/StackArray.html).
 -   As a [list](http://www.cs.usfca.edu/~galles/visualization/StackLL.html).

+### Demonstration: Implementing a stack in JavaScript

-### Code along: Implementing a stack in JavaScript
+### Code along: Annotating a stack implementation in JavaScript

 ### Lab: Implementing a stack in Ruby